sil3ntH4ck3r/WebVulnLab/README_en.md

 By following these steps, you will be able to check and apply updates to the project using the provided script.

+## Common Errors

+### Error resolving vulnerability URL <a name="tablero"></a>

+If you are unable to resolve the vulnerability URL, there may be several factors contributing to this problem.
+Here are some possible solutions:

+1. **Containers not started correctly:**

+   - Check if the containers are active by running the `docker ps` command in the command line.
+If the containers are running, the issue might be related to the Apache configuration.
+   - If the containers do not appear in the list or show an "exited" state when running the `docker ps -a` command, there may be a problem with container startup.
+Make sure to follow the appropriate configuration instructions and startup commands for the containers.

+2. **Inactive Apache configuration:**

+   - Verify that the Apache configuration is active and correctly set up.
+Review the relevant configuration files, such as the main Apache configuration file (`/etc/apache2/sites-available/WebVulnLab.conf`), to ensure that all necessary settings are present and correct.
+   - Make sure to restart Apache after making configuration changes or after system startup.
+You can do this by executing the appropriate command based on your operating system (e.g., `sudo service apache2 restart` in Linux).

+3. **Request assistance through the "Issues" section of the project:**

+   - If you have tried the above solutions and still cannot resolve the issue, you can seek help through the "Issues" section in the project's GitHub repository.
+Provide a detailed description of the problem you are facing, including any relevant error messages, and provide information about your runtime environment (operating system, software versions, etc.).

+### Service Unavailable when entering the domain

+If the domain displays the "Service Unavailable" message when accessed, it is likely that the corresponding container is not running.
+Here are some possible solutions:

+1. **Check container status:**

+   - Use the `docker ps` command in the command line to verify if the required container is running.
+   - If the container does not appear in the list or shows an "exited" state when running the `docker ps -a` command, there may have been an issue during container startup.
+Make sure to follow the appropriate instructions to start the container correctly.

+If the container is not running, you can follow these additional steps:

+2. **Restart the container through the Docker REST API:**

+   - Access the `tablero.local` domain in your browser.
+This domain is enabled to interact with the Docker REST API and allows you to control the containers.
+   - Use the functionalities provided by the "tablero" to restart the specific container that is not functioning.
+   - Verify if restarting the container through `tablero.local` resolves the issue and allows access to the domain.

+   **NOTE:** If you are unable to access the `tablero.local` domain, I recommend following the steps mentioned in the previous section of "Common Errors" in the README.
+You can click [here](#tablero) to navigate to that section.
+You can find information on how to address issues such as inactive Apache configuration, among others.

+If you still encounter the "Service Unavailable" error after restarting the container, consider these additional possible solutions:

+3. **Review container logs:**

+   - Use the `docker logs <container_name>` command to view the container logs and search for possible errors or issues during execution.
+   - Examine the logs for error messages or warnings that may provide information about the reason behind the service being unavailable.

+4. **Request assistance through the "Issues" section of the project:**

+   - If you have tried the above solutions and still cannot resolve the issue, you can seek help through the "Issues" section in the project's GitHub repository.
+Provide a detailed description of the problem you are facing, including any relevant error messages, and provide information about your runtime environment (operating system, software versions, etc.).

 ## Contribute

 If you want to contribute to the development of Pentesting-Web-Lab, you are welcome to do so!
 You can do it in several ways: